Joint Drainage Board of Adams County

 The Board and Surveyor have jurisdiction over regulated drains.
 Regulated drains are drains that have been established by either the Commissioners Court or Circuit Court of each county prior to 1965 or the Drainage Board since 1965.
 These drains are open ditches or tile drains or a combination of both.

-The Drainage Code gives the ability to create new drains when petitioned by 10% of the landowners in the drainage watershed.
+The Drainage code gives the ability to landowners to petition the drainage board to reconstruct a county legal tile or legal ditch if 10% of the landowners have signed the petition.
+At that point a hearing will need to be held.
 A regulated drain can be vacated through a petition by all landowners involved.
 The Drainage Board maintains landowners ditch assessments.

-Provide Brush Spray Vouchers to landowners with a legal open ditch on their property, for the Brush Spray Program to help maintain and clean legal open drains
+- Provide Brush Spray Vouchers to landowners with a legal open ditch on their property, for the Brush Spray Program to help maintain legal open drains/ditches